 Admission to the Program - 1.
 Baccalaureate degree from a regionally accredited college or university. - 2.
 Academic background in behavioral sciences, including an undergraduate statistics course. - 3.
-Generally, a minimum of 18 credits in development, education, psychology, and sociology are required. - 4.
-Demonstration of ability to handle academic work of graduate-level rigor as evidenced by previous academic performance with a 3.0 minimum GPA; or equivalent evidence of successful academic achievement (e.g. GRE, MAT, 3.0 GPA in post-baccalaureate course work). - 5.
-Career goals congruent with earning a master's in counseling. - 6.
+Demonstration of ability to handle academic work of graduate-level rigor as evidenced by previous academic performance with a 3.0 minimum GPA; or equivalent evidence of successful academic achievement (e.g. GRE, MAT, 3.0 GPA in post-baccalaureate course work). - 4.
+Career goals congruent with earning a master's in counseling. - 5.
 Global disposition-suitability for a career in a helping profession, as evidences by any of the following: quality of interview, personal data, quality of written statement, and/or letters of recommendation.
 Applicants to the post-masters certification program must meet the following admission requirements: - 1.
-Masters degree from a regionally accredited college or university in an appropriate field. - 2.
+Master's degree from a regionally accredited college or university in an appropriate field. - 2.
 Three letters of recommendation (for non-Mount Mary University masters graduates). - 3.
 Autobiographical Statement that includes: professional career/goals statement and relevant volunteer/work experience - 4.
 Personal interview may be required.